- 80% admit they spend at least half their time on rework.

 6. Lack of flexibility

 IT is one of the fastest growing industries, and the number of tools and methodologies which aim to improve the software development process are getting bigger and bigger every day.
 But still, some companies refuse to change and to, quite literally, go with the flow.
 This approach is understandable when a given company has already developed its own workflow.
 But this resistance may sufficiently slow the team down and thus lead to project failure.
-This is especially true when we take into consideration the fact that only a few software deliveries happen accordingly to primary requirements.
+This is especially true when we take into consideration the fact that only a few software delivery happen accordingly to primary requirements.
 Change is inevitable and often advisable to ensure the success of a product.

 Depending on how clear your requirements are, you can find a vendor whose workflow suits your project.
-If you are still struggling to determine your needs, a company using Agile software development methodology should be your choice.
+If you are still struggling to determine your needs, a company using Agile software development practices should be your choice.

 When a company struggles for timely software delivery, it’s always the testing that suffers.
 Tests are performed in a hurry and thus inaccurately, which results in a product filled with bugs which are not necessarily detected right away.
 One of the best practices which ensure customer satisfaction is to enable customer experience testing.
 That way, a software development company knows not only that the end product is bugless, but more importantly that the client is comfortable with the software.
 Additionally, it cuts the time you most probably will have to spend on learning how to use it.